When you look into jet skis, you may come across the words 2-stroke and 4-stroke and wonder what they mean?

 The easiest way to determine if you have a 2-stroke or a 4-stroke is by looking for a “dipstick”.

-Only a 4-strokes will have a dipstick located on the top or near the top of the engine, as shown in the picture below.
+It’s important to know that only a 4-strokes will have a dipstick located on the top or near the top of the engine, as shown in the picture below.

 Another way to determine is by the age of your PWC.
 The last two digits of your VIN tell you the year.
 The VIN is located at the rear on the right of your PWC, either on top or below the rub rail.

-The First 4-Strokes
+What were The First 4-Strokes?

 Yamaha introduced their first 4-cycle WaveRunner in May 2002.
 Any Yamaha built in 2001 or earlier is a 2-cycle.
 The last sit-down Yamaha with a 2-cycle engine was the 2012 WaveRunner VX700S, and standup models had 2-cycle engines until 2020 when the 2021 SuperJet adopted a 4-cycle engine.
 Consequently, sit-down Yamaha’s made in 2013 or later are 4-cycle, and standup models joined in 2021.